Gerbera Daisy

 Gerbera daisies are considered non-toxic to dogs, cats, and horses according to the ASPCA.

-Place your Gerbera in a spot that receives plenty of bright, indirect light.
-Morning sun is ideal, but avoid harsh afternoon rays which can wilt the petals and scorch the leaves.
+Place your gerbera in bright, indirect light.
+Morning sun is helpful; harsh afternoon rays can wilt petals and scorch leaves.

-Water when the top inch of soil feels dry to the touch.
-It is crucial to pour water directly onto the soil surface; avoid getting water on the crown or foliage, as this can lead to crown rot and fungal issues.
-Ensure the pot has excellent drainage.
+Water when the top inch of soil feels dry.
+Pour onto the soil only, not the crown or foliage, to reduce crown rot and fungus.
+Use a planter with excellent drainage.

 In-Depth Care & Growth